nikolasarac/Trillo-Project/README.md

 # Trillo

-This repository contains the final project for the **Advanced CSS & SASS** course by Jonas Schmedtmann.
+This repository contains the project for the **Advanced CSS & SASS** course by Jonas Schmedtmann.
 Trillo is a fictional hotel booking / resort landing page, built primarily to demonstrate CSS Flexbox skills and responsive layout techniques.

 ## Overview